Shopify/slate/docs/theme-scaffold/index.md

 ## Sass helpers

 <blockquote>
 Slate does not compile Sass to CSS.
-Slate uploads Scss files to your theme's <code>assets</code> directory and compilation is done by Shopify.
+Slate uploads <code>.scss</code> files to your theme's <code>/assets</code> directory and compilation is done by Shopify.
 Shopify is using a forked version of Sass v3.2 which does not support importing partial Sass files with the <code>@import</code> directive.
 </blockquote>

 **Slate is not a CSS framework.** Instead it sets you up to start styling your way quickly with a reset and some helper scaffolding.
 The base folder names can be changed to suit your workflow.
 If changing or adding folders, make sure to update the `import` statement in `theme.scss` to `@import url('new-folder/style.scss')`.